Is Ivermectin safe for a guinea pig infected with lice, mites, or internal parasites?

-If your guinea pig needs to be injected, your vet would do it and then give you a prescription of a topical version to aid in the recovery of your guinea pig.
+If your guinea pig needs to get an ivomec injection, your vet would do it and then give you a prescription for a topical version to aid in the recovery of your guinea pig.

 Injection and oral administrations of ivermectin for guinea pigs are normally used when you need to target blood-sucking parasites, as they are usually protected from topical ointments.

 It’s important to note that guinea pigs are an exception for oral administrations because they have difficulties absorbing it in their digestive tract.

 On the other hand, topical administration is considered normal.

 The reason you are given the responsibility to apply the topical drug is that it has to be applied periodically.

 Your vet can just show you how to do it, and then you can do it at the comfort and convenience of your own home.

 After receiving the prescription from the vet, the ointment would come with a set of instructions you would have to follow to avoid an overdose.

 Where Can I Buy Ivermectin?

 Ivermectin is an abundant “off-label” drug that you can get in pharmacies anywhere.